Thick hyperbolic 3-manifolds with bounded rank: Double compression bodies

 \subsection{Proof of Theorem \ref{double compression body theorem}, (1)}

 Assume that $U$ is wider than the constant $L$ provided by Proposition~\ref{incompressible-incompressible}.
 By construction,

 where $C_1,C_2\subset M\setminus U$ are the characteristic compression bodies in $M\setminus U$ associated to the boundary components $S_1$ and $S_2$ of $U$.
-It follows from the construction of the characteristic compression body that the every interior boundary component $\Sigma$ of $C_i$ is either parallel in $M\setminus U$ to the exterior boundary $S_i$, or has at most genus $g-1$ and is incompressible in $M\setminus U$.
-In the former case $\Sigma$ is parallel to $S$ in $M$.
-In the latter case, $\Sigma$ is incompressible by Proposition \ref{incompressible-incompressible}.
+If $\Sigma $ is an interior boundary component of $C_i$, then either $\Sigma$ is isotopic to a level surface of $U$ or it has at most genus $g-1$ and is incompressible in $M\setminus U$.
+In the latter case, $\Sigma$ is incompressible in $M$ by Proposition~\ref{incompressible-incompressible}.